 Next we connect the endpoints of the red line segments using diagonal green line segments, as shown below in the mouseover slide.

 By placing the origin at the corner of any blue or yellow square, we're guaranteed that the coordinates of all vertices in the resulting tiling of squares will be of the form (ma + nb, pa + qb), where m, n, p, and q are integers.
 That is, the coordinates of all vertices are linear combinations of a and b, with the coefficients being integers.

 We're also guaranteed that the coordinates of all of the vertices of the red and green lattice will be of the same form, as these vertices form a subset of the vertices of the blue and yellow squares.

-We wish to show that the diagonal quadrilaterals thus formed, each consisting of two red line segments and two green, form a square.
+We wish to show that a diagonal quadrilateral thus formed, consisting of two red line segments and two green, is a square.
 It's sufficent to show that the quadrilateral is a parallelogram, and that at least one of its vertices is a right angle.

 To establish that opposite sides are parallel, we observe that the slope of each red line segment is b/a, and the slope of each green segment is −a/b.